sfragkoul/synth4bench/README.md

 - Input:  all produced plots

-- Output: final Figure for the poster
+- Output: final Figure for the poster </div>

-(The first 3 steps of the pipeline are optional since all the files are provided either in this repository or in the zenodo link.)

 ## Contribute